ITV local news pilot schemes scrapped

 "Both the Welsh Assembly Government and National Assembly for Wales, following plenary debate, have emphasised the need to ensure plurality and strong news service to ensure that democratic issues for Wales are available to the people of Wales on channel three," he said.

-"The channel three news service should not be looked at as a 'regional news' service, but as an essential democratic national news service for the people of Wales."'Not surprised'
+"The channel three news service should not be looked at as a 'regional news' service, but as an essential democratic national news service for the people of Wales."

 As well as running the ITV channel in Northern Ireland, Belfast-based UTV also have radio stations including Talk Sport.